PeterM-13/MicroMouse-HelpCode/README.md

 bool laneCenteringActive = false;
 // When `true`, enables lane centering.
 Also enables contunuous IR sensor readings.

-bool readAllSensorsOnce = false;
-// When `true`, gets a reading from each IR sensor once.

-bool readAllSensorsCont = false;
-// When `true`, continuously gets readings from the IR sensors.

 bool updateGyroData = false;
 // When `true`, continuously gets data from gyro, and updates Z angle.